The McLaughlin Group: WJLA-TV

 Berenzweig and Castleberry believed that a revived McLaughlin Group could not survive commercially as merely a regional show in the Washington, D.C., area and needed national distribution to be financially viable.
-At the time the pilot appeared on YouTube, Sinclair Broadcast Group was trying to acquire Tribune Media, and Berenzweig and Castleberry approached WJLA-TV, a Sinclair-owned television station in Washington, D.C., about a deal to carry the revived show locally.
+At the time the pilot appeared on YouTube, Sinclair Broadcast Group was trying to acquire Tribune Media, and Berenzweig and Castleberry approached WJLA-TV, the Sinclair-owned ABC affiliate in Washington, D.C., about a deal to carry the revived show locally.
 Based on the YouTube pilot, BL Media Group and WJLA-TV agreed to a deal, with the expectation that the merger of Sinclair and Tribune would go through as expected and lead to national distribution of The McLaughlin Group not long after its WJLA-TV debut.
 On December 22, 2017, it was announced that the program would return in 2018 with Rogan as host and longtime panelists Buchanan, Clift, and Page also set to return.
 The new version of The McLaughlin Group premiered on January 7, 2018, airing only on WJLA-TV.
 It was broadcast on Sundays at noon Eastern Time, with its episodes also available online.
 Sinclair Broadcasting expressed hopes to syndicate the show during the 2018–19 television season, most likely in a news block also featuring Full Measure with Sharyl Attkisson.

 The proposed Sinclair-Tribune merger came under scrutiny by the Federal Communications Commission, and within three months Tribune Media decided to pull out of the potential deal.
 Without the merger, there was no chance of national distribution of The McLaughlin Group via Sinclair alone, so BL Media Group opted not to renew its contract with WJLA-TV and parted company amicably with the station.
 As a result, after a few months, The McLaughlin Group ceased to air on WJLA-TV and became available online only.
-After it revived the original program's two-part end-of-year annual "awards" show in its episodes of December 23 and December 30, 2018, the new show went into hiatus.
+After it revived the original program's two-part end-of-year annual "awards" show in its episodes of December 23 and 30, 2018, the new show went into hiatus.
 With The McLaughlin Group having no prospect of national distribution at the time, BL Media Group believed that it was unlikely to survive.